axibase/atsd/administration/user-authentication.md

     * Restart ATSD.
     * Remove the above settings from the `server.properties` file to prevent password resets on subsequent restarts.

-* If the account being reset is configured as LDAP type, the type will be changed to Local.
+* If the account being reset is configured as LDAP type, the type is changed to Local.

 ## Guest Access to Data API